Want to get the best performance from your wireless network? Here are some easy things you can do.

 - Access your internet service outside on your porch.
 Place your wireless router near a window.

 - Keep your devices current.
 An updated computer or device will work better with your wireless network.
 Newer operating systems have features and setup wizards made for home networking.

-Frontier's customer service supports any equipment that has been provided to you by Frontier.
-If your network contains equipment not provided by Frontier, contact the manufacturer for assistance regarding their products.
+Frontier's customer service supports any equipment provided to you by Frontier.
+If you change your router, for example, to equipment not provided by Frontier, contact the manufacturer for help.